What are general and special damages in an injury claim?

 - Lessened quality of life

-Special damages compensate a Claimant for expenses they may have incurred as a direct result of a Defendant's actions.
+Special damages are awarded for any financial losses and expenses you have incurred as a result of your injury.

 Special damages can include: